dojo/cli-build-app/README.md

 - `mobile-web-app-capable="yes"`: indicates to Chrome on Android that the application can be added to the user's homescreen.
 - `apple-mobile-web-app-capable="yes"`: indicates to iOS devices that the application can be added to the user's homescreen.
+- `apple-mobile-web-app-status-bar-style="default"`: indicates to iOS devices that the status bar should use the default appearance.
+- `apple-touch-icon="{{icon}}"`: the equivalent of the manifests' `icons` since iOS does not currently read icons from the manifest.
+A separate meta tag is injected for each entry in the `icons` array.

 For example: